 - Temporomandibular Joint (TMJ) Imaging in Children indications in pediatric individuals are very similar to those for adult individuals.
-See Temporomandibular Joint Disease (TMJ) (HD-30.1) in the Head Imaging Guidelines. - Pediatric-specific imaging considerations include the following: - There is a paucity of clinical symptoms and poor sensitivity of conventional x-rays in diagnosing TMJ arthritis in pediatric individuals with arthritis - MRI TMJ (CPT® 70336) is indicated annually for detecting silent TMJ arthritis in children with juvenile idiopathic arthritis (JIA). - Bone Scintigraphy/Bone Scan 3 Phase Study (CPT® 78315) in individuals over 12 years of age is appropriate in anticipation or consideration of surgery - Unilateral condylar hyperplasia is manifested by slow growth in areas of the mandible causing facial asymmetry.
+See Temporomandibular Joint Disease (TMJ) (HD-30.1) in the Head Imaging Guidelines. - Pediatric-specific imaging considerations include the following: - There is a paucity of clinical symptoms and poor sensitivity of conventional xrays in diagnosing TMJ arthritis in pediatric individuals with arthritis - MRI TMJ (CPT® 70336) is indicated annually for detecting silent TMJ arthritis in children with juvenile idiopathic arthritis (JIA) as requested by a rheumatologist and/ or oral/maxillofacial surgeon (OMS) and/or any provider in consultation with a rheumatologist or OMS - Repeat imaging with MRI TMJ (CPT® 70336) in patients with JIA is indicated for any of the following: - Change in signs or symptoms suggesting progression of disease - To monitor the effects of treatment 8 - Bone Scintigraphy/Bone Scan 3 Phase Study (CPT® 78315) in individuals over 12 years of age7 is appropriate in anticipation or consideration of surgery7 - Unilateral condylar hyperplasia is manifested by slow growth in areas of the mandible causing facial asymmetry.
 It is usually a self-limiting condition seen predominantly in 12-30 year olds.

-Dental/Periodontal/Maxillofacial Imaging (PEDHD 25.2)
+Dental/Periodontal/Maxillofacial Imaging (PEDHD-25.2)